Coder-2917/Area-and-Perimeter-Finder-for-the-TI-84-Plus-CE-CSE/README.md

-# Area/Perimeter Finder for the TI-84 Plus CE
+# Area/Perimeter Finder for the TI-84 Plus CE/CSE
 This TI-BASIC program will find the area and perimeter of the supported shapes.
   As of now, supported shapes include:
     -Square